Artificial intelligence tools for information retrieval, research, and teaching

 Information source and update frequency: Semantic Scholar, updated every two weeks to once a month, depending on the update frequency of Semantic Scholar.

-Special features: certain outputs received can be saved (along with an automatic option to save the entire conversation) by clicking the star icon.
+Special features: certain answers or chats can be saved by clicking the star icon, and then it can also be annotated.
 Users can create tables and diagrams and upload up to 4000 PDF files (or RIS/BIBTEX files, or direct from Zotero) for further work.
 Deep research option is available in the paid version only.
 Citation networks can be built in the library too.
 Shareable projects are also available.

 Usage costs: A chat based on less-advanced model is available for free, with a maximum of four questions per conversation for free users.
 More advanced models are available for paid users only.
 Chat with PDFs is available for paid users only.